okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 Since then, my love affair with technology has continued to develop and evolve.

-I've had a wide ranging career working at the Syfy Channel for its first online presence, large banks and insurance companies including JP Morgan Chase and Metlife, and startups.
+I've had a wide-ranging career working at the Syfy Channel for its first online presence, large banks and insurance companies including JP Morgan Chase and Metlife, and startups.

-The primary themes throughout have been my love of APIs, information security and teaching others all about them.
+The primary themes have been my love of APIs, information security and teaching others all about them.

 I'm a maker at heart, whether it's refurbishing a [Dark Tower](http://afitnerd.com/2011/10/16/weekend-project-fix-dark-tower/) game or building out a MAME arcade cabinet.